Skip to content

 Task 4 – Set Priority

 Implement priority command to set low, medium, or high.
+Modify the add command so every todo has the new format.

 Tip